andyweiss1982/sls-react-gql/README.md

 # Serverless React Graphql

-#### This README has not yet been tested by a new user, if you try following these steps and run into trouble please let me know so I can update
+#### This README has not yet been tested by a new user.
+Tf you try following these steps and run into trouble please let me know so I can update.

 ## Pre Setup